WalletScrutiny/WalletScrutinyCom/_android/co.rockitcoinx.app.md

 ---

+## Update 2024-07-24

+There hasn't been any news on whether the app's source code will be made available.
+The site's [terms](https://www.rockitcoin.com/terms-of-service/) explicitly license and prohibit decompiling, re-distributing or modifying the service's intellectual property including the app's source code, meaning it is closed source.

-## App Description from Google Play
+## App Description from Google Play 2023-07-07

 > Start Your Crypto Adventure with RockItCoin, the Most Trusted Name in Cryptocurrency™.
 We make buying crypto out-of-this-world easy with our network of over 2,000 Bitcoin ATMs and newly-designed mobile app!
 >